ssube/onnx-web/README.md

 #### For Nvidia everywhere: Install PyTorch GPU and ONNX GPU

-If you are running with an Nvidia GPU, install `onnxruntime-gpu`:
+If you are running with an Nvidia GPU on any operating system, install `onnxruntime-gpu` and the CUDA version of
+PyTorch:

 ```shell
 > pip install onnxruntime-gpu